Acrylic on canvas

 The surfaces of No. 44 are worked up layers of paint so that the signs of process are there but without any concern for expressive gesture.
 The two colours work on the contemplative viewer as an actualised object based on contrast.
 Note that this work, like others in the Block series, is identified by a number rather than an allusive title.

 Wystan Curnow and William McAloon, Stephen Bambury (Whakatū Nelson: Craig Potton Publishing, 2000), 64–65.
-(Here misidentified as No. 50, a work in the BNZ Art Collection.)
+(Here misidentified as No. 50, a work then in the Bank of New Zealand Art Collection.)